codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 - The Spontaneous Expansion of the Church: And the Causes which Hinder it, Roland Allen
 - Temptation: What it is and How We Overcome, Daniel Robison
 - The Baptism with the Holy Spirit: A Modern Edition, Daniel Robison
+- The Normal Christian Life, Watchman Nee
+- Holiness, J.C.
+Ryle
+- A Call to Prayer, J.C.
+Ryle
+- The Second Coming of Christ, Charles Spurgeon

 ## Worship/Devotional
 - The Book of Common Prayer, The Hymnal
 - Lutheran Hymnal
 - Daily Light
-- My Upmost for His Highest
+- My Upmost for His Highest, Oswald Chambers

 ## Poetry
+- The Oxford Book of American Verse, F.O.
+Matthiessen
+- Zong!
+Wesleyan Poetry Series, M. NourbeSe Phillip
+- The Earliest English Poems, Michael Alexander
+- Harvard Classics #49: Epics and Saga, Charles W. Eliot
+- Selected Poems of Alfred Lord Tennyson

-## General Lit. & Fiction
+## General Literature & Fiction